Ilan12346-maya/XinputBridge/xinput_dev/readme.md

 - [Wine Repository by wine-mirror](https://github.com/wine-mirror/wine.git)

-1. Change the path in `prepare` and `compile_xinput.sh` to the correct working directory.
+1. Change the path in `prepare.sh` and `compile_xinput.sh` to the correct working directory.

 2. Navigate to the `work_temp` directory and download Wine by running: